GUIDE (Simplified): RAW on 5D mark III with Magic Lantern (Updated December 3rd ’14)

 Note 2: To record larger files than 4GB format your CF card in the “exFAT” file system.
 Ask Google if you don’t know how to do it.

 See a list of great new features in 2014 here in this article: Shooting RAW on a Canon 5D mark III in 2014 – What you have to know

 - To shoot slow motion press the Q button in live view and change Canon’s framrate setting there.
-After that check your resolution in the Magic Lantern RAW menu and unsqueeze it post.
+After that check your resolution in the Magic Lantern RAW menu and unsqueeze it in post.
 It actually looks pretty cool, check out this work.

 - Detailed in-depth info on the numerous options in the menus: LINK

 Uninstalling (removing the 2 second delay at startup):

 1. Make sure your 5D mark III has a fully charged battery!

 2. Get the SD card that holds the contents of the latest Magic Lantern Package which you downloaded in step 3. above.

 5. Place this SD card in your camera, switch it on and go to the firmware update (yellow tab) in the